danielgaskell/scc/doc/s_task.md

 signed char Timer_Add(unsigned char bank, void* header);
 ```

 Behaves identically to `Proc_Add()`, but launches the new process as a **timer**.
 (See [`Proc_Add()`](#proc_add) for details on how a new process is implemented.)
-The timer code should ideally be short to ensure that it can fully complete in the allotted time, even under higher CPU load.
+The timer code must be short enough that it can fully complete in the allotted time, even under higher CPU load.
 Typically, we want to implement the timer code as a short loop that ends by calling `Idle()`; the timer process will then execute the loop contents, finish, go to sleep, and be woken up 1/50th of a second later for another pass through the loop:

 ```c
 void timer_loop(void) {